House Training Your Puppy

 OK.
 Now for my advice on how to get the job done easily & painlessly:

-I keep my puppy in a small place like my bathroom or utility / laundry room with a baby gate in the doorway.
+I keep my puppy in a small place like my bathroom or utility / laundry room with a baby gate in the doorway or their “luxury suite / kennel”.
 This way my puppy can see me while I am working in my kitchen.
 In one corner I have a kennel with the door removed or a doggie bed.
 Food & water are also in that part of the room.
-The rest of the room (small room remember) I have covered with potty pads.
+The other end of the room (small room or pen remember) I have potty pads.
 I use the XL pads made for people beds bc they are so much larger & heavier.
 Your puppy may be very sad if he/she can’t see you.
 The puppy pens are great to use in the main room that you will be spending your time.
 That way, your puppy can at least see that you are in the same room and be happy.

 0068113102449_180X180